 Bringing homeownership's benefits to manufactured-home communities

-Manufactured housing (sometimes called mobile homes) is the most affordable form of homeownership for people and families with low and moderate-incomes.
+Manufactured homes (sometimes called mobile homes) are the most affordable form of homeownership for people and families with low and moderate incomes.

 George McCarthy of the Ford Foundation explains how the Community Loan Fund set out to solve a problem, then began changing an industry.

 They are also vulnerable to excessive rent increases, poor-quality maintenance, infrastructure (like water, sewer and road) failures.
 They even risk losing their homes if the park closes.
 Each of these threats affects the security and well-being of families and communities.

 Since 1984, the New Hampshire Community Loan Fund’s ROC-NH™ program has helped homeowners in more than 120 manufactured-home parks purchase and manage their communities as cooperative corporations.
 ROC-NH provides fixed-rate financing, specialized training and technical assistance.
 Our park conversion strategy not only protects families against excessive rent hikes and park closures, but also encourages pride and investment in their homes and neighborhoods.

 In 2008, the Community Loan Fund and its national partners—the Corporation for Enterprise Development (CFED), NCB Capital Impact and NeighborWorks® America—launched ROC USA® to take this park conversion strategy nationwide.

 ROC-NH™ is a program of the New Hampshire Community Loan Fund, Inc. and a ROC USA® Certified Technical Assistance Provider.
 ROC-NH is a registered service mark of ROC USA, LLC.